YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 > N.B.: I intentionally simplify these examples, because in `fp-ts` the `Functor` interface is defined for types of higher kinds — from 1-parameteric to 4-parametric, named `Functor1` to `Functor4`, correspondingly, plus one numberless which operates on `HKT` and not `KindX`.
 My examples show only interfaces with `HKT` to declutter the code.

-For a higher-order type — like our `Maybe` example from ADT section up above — we usually can define a functor:
+For a higher-order type — like our `Maybe` example from the ADT section up above — we usually can define a functor:

 ```ts
 // First we need to show fp-ts that Maybe is higher-order type: